- 1 Top 7 Best RV Solar Panels Compared

 Recreational vehicles consume a lot of power, but if you have one of the best RV solar panels installed you can mitigate a lot of it.
 Solar panels offer a clean, quiet and renewable source of energy no matter where your RV is parked.
-For that reason, we have spent over 10 hours researching the best RV solar panel, and out of everything on the market, we’ve chosen the top 7.
+For that reason, we have spent over 10 hours researching the best RV solar panel, and out of everything on the market, we’ve chosen the top 7 as the best solar panels.

 We elected to stay within the 100-watt panel range because they provide plenty of energy — enough to power most RV setups — at a reasonable price.
 All panels on this list are suitable for outdoor use, with a couple of them able to withstand even extreme weather.
 Also, almost all of them are ready to go out-of-the-box, meaning you don’t need much else save a battery for storage.